Kintoyyy/Kintoyyy/README.md

   </a>
 </h1>

-Hello there!
-I'm a dedicated self-taught developer based in the Philippines.
-My expertise primarily revolves around backend web development and the exciting world of IoT devices.
-I'm also well-versed in configuring MikroTik routers.
-If you're looking to enhance your digital projects or need assistance with intricate technicalities, I'm your person!
+I'm a passionate self-taught developer and network engineer based in the Philippines.
+With a strong foundation in backend web development and hands-on experience in the IoT (Internet of Things) space, I thrive on building robust, scalable, and innovative digital solutions.

-Don't hesitate to connect with me.
-Whether it's for collaboration, knowledge sharing, or sparking insightful discussions about all things tech, I'm here and eager to engage.
-Let's join forces in the realm of coding! 🚀
+I’m also a MikroTik Certified Network Associate (MTCNA) and MikroTik Certified Routing Engineer (MTCRE), specializing in configuring and optimizing MikroTik routers for high-performance networking.
+Whether it's designing intricate network architectures or troubleshooting complex systems, I bring a meticulous and solution-oriented approach to every project.

     Facebook: @Kint.oyyy